Kris Russell

 Russell was a top defenceman in junior hockey with the Western Hockey League (WHL)'s Medicine Hat Tigers.
-He was a member of two WHL championship teams, was twice named the WHL's top defenceman and won the Four Broncos Memorial Trophy as the WHL's most outstanding player in 2006–07.
+He was a member of two WHL championship teams, was twice named the WHL's top defenceman, and won the Four Broncos Memorial Trophy as the WHL's most outstanding player in 2006–07.
 Internationally, Russell has represented Canada on several occasions: he was a member of two gold medal-winning teams at the World Junior Championship and has played in two World Championships.
-Russell is known for his ability and willingness to block shots, formerly having held the NHL record for blocked shots; he has since been surpassed by Mark Giordano.
+Russell is known for his ability and willingness to block shots, formerly having held the NHL record for blocked shots; he has since been surpassed by former teammate Mark Giordano.
 He and his twin brother Ryan briefly played together in Columbus.

 Early life

 Kris Russell was born May 2, 1987, in Red Deer, Alberta.
 He has an identical twin brother, Ryan, born to mother Terri and father Doug.
 They grew up in the nearby village of Caroline.
 Doug was a professional bull fighter on Alberta's rodeo circuit – someone who protects bull riders while they escape the ring following their rides by distracting the bulls – and made four appearances at the Canadian Finals Rodeo, but left the sport when his sons were born.
-Kris was coached by his father for much of his minor hockey career, and was moved to defence by Doug when he was ten years old.
+Kris was coached by his father for much of his minor hockey career and was moved to defence by Doug when he was ten years old.

 Playing career

 Junior

 The Medicine Hat Tigers selected Russell with their eighth round selection, 138th overall at the 2002 Western Hockey League (WHL) Bantam Draft.
 He played four seasons with the Tigers and the first time he played Ryan, who was a member of the Kootenay Ice, in a game, the brothers fought each other.
-Kris described the event as "fun" while noting that neither was trying to hurt their brother.
+Kris described the event as "fun" while noting that neither was trying to hurt the other.
 He was a member of league championship teams in his first season, 2003–04, and his last, 2006–07.
 Russell was highly decorated in his junior career.
 He was named to a WHL All-Star Team three times and was twice named recipient of the Brad Hornung Trophy as the league's most sportsmanlike player.
-He twice led the league in goal scoring and won the Bill Hunter Memorial Trophy as top defenceman in both 2005–06 and 2006–07.
+He twice led the league in goal scoring and won the Bill Hunter Memorial Trophy as the top defenceman in both 2005–06 and 2006–07.
 In his final WHL season, Russell was also named the winner of the Four Broncos Memorial Trophy as the WHL's most outstanding player and was named the Canadian Hockey League's Defenceman of the Year.

 Internationally, Russell twice represented Canada as a member of the national junior team.
 He first played at the 2006 World Junior Championship where he recorded one goal and three assists for the gold medal-winning Canadians.
 Returning for the 2007 tournament, Russell tied Jonathan Toews for the team lead with four goals as Canada again won the gold medal.